 Sending convicts to British colonies was introduced by King Charles II of England 'for preventing dangers that may arise from certain persons called Quakers'.
 But very few of the Convicts sent to Botany Bay were Quakers, they were usually sad cases who would now be treated for alcoholism or mental illness.
 However, two Quakers appear in the NSW muster (census) of 1828.

 English Quaker Elizabeth Fry and her helpers visited every convict ship of women prisoners.
 They provided them with something useful to do on the long tedious voyage to Botany Bay, such as needles and cotton and handiwork.

-It was not until 1832 that the Society first took root in Australia, as a result of a visit by two English Friends, James Backhouse and George Washington Walker.
+It was not until 1832 that Quakers formalised their presence in Australia, as a result of a visit by two English Friends, James Backhouse and George Washington Walker.
 They were sent by British friends on a six-year journey around south-east Australia to enquire into the condition of the penal settlements and the welfare of the Aborigines and free settlers.
 They also drew together the few members of the Society in Van Diemen's Land and New South Wales in regular Meetings for Worship.

-The number of Friends in Australia increased during the 1850's at the end of the gold rush decade, and in 1861 London Yearly Meeting formally recognised the Meetings in Hobart, Melbourne and Adelaide.
+The number of Friends in Australia increased during the 1840s and the 1850s, at the end of the gold rush decade.
+In 1861, London Yearly Meeting formally recognised the Meetings in Hobart, Melbourne and Adelaide.
 Later came recognition of the Meetings in Sydney, Brisbane, Rockhampton and Ballarat.